JPTomorrow/obscura-backend-go/README.md

-# Obscura - Browsing the Youtube Backwoods
+# Obscura - Browsing the Youtube Backwoods - Backend API

 ## FEATURES
 - uses the youtube API to search for scary videos!